Miss Veedol: Artifact and commemorationsMiss Veedols propeller, damaged in the trans-Pacific landing, is exhibited at the Wenatchee Valley Museum & Cultural Center in Wenatchee, Washington.

-The Pangborn-Herndon Memorial Site is located north east of East Wenatchee, Washington; the main feature is a basalt column designed by Walter Graham.
+The Pangborn-Herndon Memorial Site is northeast of East Wenatchee, Washington; the main feature is a basalt column designed by Walter Graham.
 The site gives views of the Columbia River and the East Wenatchee and Wenatchee Valleys.
 There is also a public mural in East Wenatchee depicting Miss Veedol's Pacific crossing.

 In addition to the Miss Veedol replica in the Misawa Aviation and Science Museum, there was a somewhat cruder replica of Miss Veedol on display outdoors on Sabishiro Beach at 40°44′43.8″N 141°24′55.3″E until it was destroyed during the 11 March 2011 tsunami which caused widespread damage in the coastal area of Northeast Honshu.
 The replica had been replaced as of 2013.

 A flying replica of Miss Veedol was built over a period of four-plus years by Experimental Aircraft Association Chapter 424.
 This replica (also known as Spirit of Wenatchee) first flew in May 2003.
 This aircraft is based at East Wenatchee, Washington.